ArmaanKatyal/query-cache/README.md

 # QueryCache
-a simple project to demonstrate how the usage of query-caching can improve the performance of a web application.
+a simple project to demonstrate how the usage of query-caching can signficantly improve the performance of a web application.

 Memcache: Redis

 Database: MongoDB

 ## Design